rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/enable-api-audit-log.md

 Redaction policies for headers utilize a regular expression (regex) engine to redact headers, while a JSONPath engine is used to redact request/response headers.

+The JSONPath engine does not support the script or filter expressions.
+For getting started with JSONPath expressions, a good resource to consult is [Stafan Goessner's article on JSONPath](https://goessner.net/articles/JsonPath/).

 The structure of an audit policy CR is as follows:

 ```yaml